The Bearded Ladies Cabaret

 You know Cabaret but do you know cabaret?
 An international ensemble of artists bring their unique brand of this global phenomenon to The Performance Arcade, lovingly curated by Philadelphia's Bearded Ladies.
 DO YOU WANT A COOKIE? is an exploration of cabaret's past, present, and future that allows audiences to sample a variety of confections.
 Featuring artists from the United States, Mexico, Poland, and New Zealand including drag artists, comediennes, and chanteuses.
 You may not always get what you want, but you'll always get what you need.

-Directed and Conceived by John Jarboe
+Directed by John Jarboe, Conceived by Sally Ollove and John Jarboe

 Supported by Wellington City Council Public Art Fund and Mid Atlantic, USA Artists International Fund.
 This engagement is supported by Mid Atlantic Arts Foundation through USArtists International in partnership with the National Endowment for the Arts and the Andrew W. Mellon Foundation.